hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 this must be the independent variable for the dataset.
 If a subset of parameters is requested, the time column is always provided, even if it is not requested.

-Note that the `time.min` request parameter represents an inclusive lower bound and `time.max` request parameter is the exclusive upper bound.
+Note that the `start` request parameter represents an inclusive lower bound and `stop` request parameter is the exclusive upper bound.
 The server must return data records within these time constraints, i.e., no extra records outside the requested time range.
 This enables concatenation of results from adjacent time ranges.